-I’ve been doing this entrepreneurship thing for over seven years now.
+I’ve been doing this entrepreneur thing for a while.
 If you know my story, you know I didn’t start out as an entrepreneur, nor did I come from an entrepreneurial background.
-Despite my background, I’ve still managed to be pretty successful at creating the life and work I love, and since then I’ve never looked back.
-Now, seven years later, my entrepreneurial endeavors include being a speaker, hosting speaker conferences, life and career coaching, blogging thoughts on success, and developing products.
+Despite my background, I’ve still managed to be pretty successful at creating the life and work I love.

 S elf-Starter — Are you proactive, intentional, and driven?
-You won’t make it as an entrepreneur.
+If not, you won’t make it as an entrepreneur.
 To succeed, you must be your own, best, task-focused boss.

-C apability — Do you have the talent to be successful in your chosen endeavor?
-I’m successful as an entrepreneur because my business revolves around my talents and skills of speaking, training, coaching, writing, and leading.
-One of the most critical success factors in self-employment is NOT trying to find work in the hottest industry, but finding work that fits your best skills and abilities.
+C apacity — Do you have the talent to be successful in your chosen endeavor?
+I’m successful as an entrepreneur because my business revolves around my skills of speaking, leading, coaching, and writing.
+One of the most important success factors as an entrepreneur is NOT trying to find work in the hottest industry, but rather finding work that fits your best skills and abilities.

 E nergy — Do you have the physical and emotional energy to run a business?
 You will log some long hours as a business owner, which means stamina is of paramount importance.

-S tick-to-it-tive-ness — Are you committed enough to give the endeavor a minimum of 12-to-18 months of intentional focus with little or no financial reward?
+S tick-to-it-tiveness — Are you committed enough to your endeavor to give it a minimum of 12-to-18 months of intentional focus with little or no financial reward?
 Most entrepreneurs I know tell a similar story.
 It took them 12-18 months to gain any real traction, and their tipping point came somewhere around year two or three.

 There you have it…seven critical success factors for entrepreneurs.
-I hope they help you along your journey!
+I hope you find these helpful along your entrepreneurial journey.